GTFMyrmidon/flow/README.md

 #### Requirements
 ---
 ##### User Requirements
-1. As a developer, I would like to display a flowchart composed of all the requirements that the user's major demands to allow the user to get a visual representation.
-Sizing Value:
+1. As a student, I would like to view a flowchart composed of all the requirements that my major demands to allow me to get a visual representation.
+Sizing Value: 20
 2. As a student, I would like to see my future classes to better plan for the future.
-Sizing Value:
+Sizing Value: 5
 3. As a student, I would like my own profile to keep track of my progress so that I can revisit my audit.
-Sizing Value:
+Sizing Value: 8
 4. As a student, I would like to have control over the color, font, size of the flowchart to have a more personalized experience.
-Sizing Value:
+Sizing Value: 5

 ##### Functional Requirements
 5. As a developer, I would like to store user login information to allow a save functionality.
-Sizing Value:
+Sizing Value: 8
 6. As a developer, I would like to have a database filled with all the user major requirements.
-Sizing Value:
+Sizing Value: 8
 7. As a developer, I would like to implement a functionality that will allow the user to distinguish completed courses and remaining requirements.
-Sizing Value:
+Sizing Value: 3

 ##### Non-Functional Requirements
 8. As a developer, I would like to keep login information secure to protect the user.
-Sizing Value:
+Sizing Value: 13
 9. As a developer, I would like to create code that is optimized to allow the user to navigate our site at fast speeds.
-Sizing Value:
+Sizing Value: 8
 10. As a developer, I would like to have our site be mobile compatible to allow the user access from many devices.
-Sizing Value:
+Sizing Value: 5

 #### Methodology
 ---